-module type OrderedType =sig
+module Pqueue: Pqueuemodule type OrderedType =sig..end

-Input signature of the functors Pqueue.MakeMin
+Input signature of the functors Pqueue.MakeMin and Pqueue.MakeMax.

-module type Min =sig
+module type Min =sig..end

-Output signature of the functor Pqueue.MakeMin
+Output signature of the functor Pqueue.MakeMin.

 module MakeMin: